She Was Found Dead in the Woods. Her Family Doesn’t Buy ‘Suicide’ Claim.

-Hours before a jogger found high school student Mikayla Miller in a wooded area off West Main Street the morning of April 18, her mom had called the police.
+Hours before a jogger found high school student Mikayla Miller in a wooded area on April 18, her mom had called the police.

 Calvina Strothers said she’d called police after her daughter was “jumped” following a dispute on Facebook.
 But, less than 12 hours later, Miller was found “bound by the neck with a black belt to a tree” about a mile from home, Strothers wrote in a Facebook post.